 Sofie Falk Jansson is responsible for developing and implementing the commercial strategy at Cellaviva.
 This includes all external communication and contacts with representatives from press, as well as, partners and customers.
 Sofie is also in charge of the development of our product portfolio, brand and the service offered to our customers.

 Cellavivas team of healthcare professionals are experts in the collection of stem cells and are available around the clock for our customers.
-They are responsible for the collection of stem cells in the greater Stockholm region, customer support, answering questions from parents who wish to collect their child’s stem cells at birth.
+They are responsible for the collection of stem cells in the greater Stockholm region and the South of Sweden, customer support, answering questions from parents who wish to collect their child’s stem cells at birth.
 They are also responsible for the stem cell collection training of the staff in maternity clinics as well as the midwives working in the maternity care.
 Cellaviva is always looking for more healthcare professionals to be able to offer our collection services at more locations.
 Please contact us if you are interested.